microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithMRTKAndXRSDK.md

 > [!IMPORTANT]
 > OpenXR in Unity is only supported on Unity 2020.2 and higher.
+>
+> Currently, it also only supports x64 and ARM64 builds.

 1. Follow the [instructions to install the OpenXR plug-in](https://aka.ms/openxr-unity-install), including the steps for configuring XR Plugin Management and Optimization.
 1. Ensure the following all successfully installed: